-- Help to deliver our aspiration for Thetford. - Contribute to Breckland Council's overarching Future Breckland: Thriving People and Places objectives (See Thetford's Town Area Action Plan). - Align with the themes of major Government regeneration funding pots (e.g. town centre regeneration, cultural investment and active travel). - Complement existing activity and policy aspirations for Thetford from different partners. - Align with Breckland Council's Corporate Plan 2020-2023. - Complement and integrate with one another to deliver positive change.
+- Help to deliver our aspiration for Thetford. - Contribute to Breckland Council's overarching Future Breckland: Thriving People and Places objectives (See Thetford's Town Area Action Plan). - Align with the themes of major Government funding pots (e.g. town centre regeneration, cultural investment, active travel and policy priorities such as the Levelling Up agenda). - Complement existing activity and policy aspirations for Thetford from different partners. - Align with Breckland Council's Corporate Plan 2020-2023. - Complement and integrate with one another to deliver positive change.